 The size and number of café au lait skin lesions widely vary and are usually the earliest manifestations of neurofibromatosis.
 The macules may be observed in infancy, although they are typically very light in infants and can be difficult to appreciate.
 The skin lesions develop in early infancy, and they may enlarge in size and become obvious after age 2 years.

 Café au lait macules are observed in 95% of patients with neurofibromatosis type 1 (NF1), which is the most frequently occurring neurocutaneous syndrome.
 These spots may also be observed in patients without NF1.
-Other conditions in which they may be observed include McCune-Albright syndrome, tuberous sclerosis, and Fanconi anemia.
+Other conditions in which they may be observed include McCune-Albright syndrome, tuberous sclerosis, Fanconi anemia, and Coffin-Siris syndrome (MIM 135900), characterized by developmental delay, speech impairment, distinctive facial features, hypertrichosis, hypoplasia of the distal phalanx of the fifth digit, and agenesis of the corpus callosum.
+Café au lait macules may be a marker for RASopathies, disorders related to RAS mutations.

 The images below depict various café au lait lesions.